-4. Wildfire Hazard Mitigation Plan Annex
+5. Wildfire Hazard Mitigation Plan Annex

-The Wildfire Hazard Mitigation Plan Annex to the SHMP was a coordinated effort led by the Florida Forest Service (FFS), formerly known as the Division of Forestry, involving a wide variety of organizations throughout the state and funded by FEMA.
-The Annex is a comprehensive strategy for addressing Florida's wildfire hazard and it expands upon the SHMP's discussion of pre- and post-disaster mitigation.
+The Wildfire Hazard Mitigation Plan Annex to the ESHMP was a coordinated effort led by the Florida Forest Service (FFS), formerly known as the Division of Forestry, involving a wide variety of organizations throughout the state and funded by FEMA.
+The Annex is a comprehensive strategy for addressing Florida's wildfire hazard and it expands upon the ESHMP's discussion of pre- and post-disaster mitigation.
 The Annex was developed to serve as an expanded wildfire hazard mitigation plan that will enable the state and local governments to prioritize future projects to better prepare for and mitigate wildfire risk in their communities5.
 The plan identifies high-risk areas of the state, describes available capacity for minimizing risk and includes specific state, regional and local implementation strategies.

-5. Southeast Florida Regional Climate Change Compact
+6. Southeast Florida Regional Climate Change Compact

 The Southeast Florida Regional Climate Change Compact was executed by Broward, Miami-Dade, Monroe and Palm Beach Counties in January 2010 to coordinate climate mitigation and adaptation activities across county lines.
-The four Compact counties have advanced local and regional responses to, and preparations for, the effects of climate

-4 Florida Department of Environmental Protection, "Florida Resilient Coastlines Program", Retrieved from https://floridadep.gov/ResilientCoastlines change, including sea level rise, flooding, and economic and social disruptions.
+The four Compact counties have advanced local and regional responses to, and preparations for, the effects of climate change, including sea level rise, flooding, and economic and social disruptions.
 The Regional Climate Action Plan (RCAP) is the Compact's guiding tool for coordinated climate action in Southeast Florida.
 The first RCAP was published in 2012 after a two-year planning process.
 RCAP 2.0, launched in December 2017, reflects the lessons learned and actions taken in the first five years of implementation.
 Since its inception, the Compact has expanded to work with a growing number of federal, state, regional, municipal, nonprofit, academic and private sector partners.
 The Compact represents a new form of regional climate governance designed to allow local governments to set the agenda for adaptation, while providing state and federal agencies with access to technical assistance and support.